bsodmike/alphasights-email-predictor/README.md

 TODO: Write usage instructions here

+## Design

+1. Parsing provided pattern definitions, to create signature based rules for applying against the local-part of an email address.

+2. Fetch sample data matching a particular domain.
+For the purposes, of overriding, this gem will implement a 'repo pattern', allowing one to hook into an ORM.

+3. Subject sample data to the rule set to determine a potential naming-scheme.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.